Michaël Dudok de Wit: Early life and education

 Michaël Dudok de Wit was born in Abcoude in the Netherlands.
 After his high school education in the Netherlands, he attended the Geneva School of Fine Arts.
 In 1978, he graduated from the West Surrey College of Art & Design (now the University for the Creative Arts) with his first film The Interview.
+Dudok de Wit has a son, the journalist and writer Alex Dudok de Wit.